shanemunnelly/ProjectFinalDataRep/README.md

 Getting Started

-In the project directory, you can run: npm start
+In the project directory, you can run: code . to open VS code then you type cd backend and then node server.js to run the server then back in the command prompt folder type npm start

 Open http://localhost:3000 to view it in your browser after using npm start.